 - Apple Music for music streaming.
 I migrated away from Spotify after 6 years of using them since I find the apple music interface better.
 However, they’re both great choices in my opinion.

-- Apple Mail and Apple Calendar for mail and scheduling
+- Spark Mail and Calendar5 for mail and scheduling

 - Darkroom for photo editing